cmakelib/cmakelib-component-cmdef/doc/CacheVariables.md

 # CMDEf cache variables

-Each section represetn one Cache variable used in CMDEF.
+Each section represent one Cache variable used in CMDEF.

 Each variable can be set from cmd line by -D option of the `cmake` utility if not explicitly forbidden.